arielherself/deepseek-bot/README.md

 # Build

 This repository contains a `.envrc` file.
-If you have `nix` and `direnv` installed, entering the directory will let `direnv` automatically deploy the developement environment for you.
+If you have `nix` and `direnv` installed, entering the directory will let `direnv` automatically deploy the development environment for you.

 ```sh
 cargo run